Niccolo-Ajroldi/plainLM/README.md

 # Pretrain a Transformer on language modeling.
-Minimal implementation of a Transformer model and a training script for language modeling tasks in PyTorch.
+Minimal implementation of a Transformer model and a training script for language modeling in PyTorch.
 Supports multi-GPU training via Distributed Data Parallel (DDP).

 ### Usage